 The following is a list of currencies in which positions are currently listed through regulated single futures contracts, or cross currency pairs, as of the date of this Alert.
-As noted below, although each of these contracts is listed, some show little or no trading in the past year.
+As noted later, although each of these contracts is listed, some show little or no trading in the past year.

 - 1. Australian dollar

 - 2. Brazilian real

 - 3. British pound

 - 4. Canadian dollar

 - 5. Chilean peso

-- 6. Chinese renminbi4
+- Chinese renminbi (offshore)4

 - 7. Colombian peso

 - 8. Czech koruna

 - 9. Euro

 - 10. Hungarian forint

 - 11. Israeli shekel

 - 12. Indian rupee

 - 13. Japanese yen

 - 14. Korean won

 - 15. Mexican peso

 - 16. New Zealand dollar

 - 17. Norwegian krone

 - 18. Polish zloty

 - 19. Russian ruble

 - 20. South African rand

 - 21. Swedish krona

 - 22. Swiss franc

 - 23. Turkish lira

-As described above, provided that there is sufficient trading of these currencies through regulated futures contracts, and the additional conditions described in Section 1256(q)(2)(A)are satisfied, foreign currency contracts with respect to these currencies should be marked to market under Section 1256(a)(1).
-Certain currencies, while listed above as being offered for trading, had little or no actual trading in 2019.
-For example, the Chilean peso future and Colombian peso had limited trading.
-Additionally, while there was minimal trading in the Norwegian krone, Swedish krona, Israeli shekel, Czech koruna, Hungarian forint, and Polish zloty single futures contracts, there was active trading in the cross-currency pair contracts that involved those currencies.
-Therefore, it is important that a taxpayer understand the RFC trading environment around the time it enters into any OTC foreign currency contract, as well as the trading environment throughout the life of the contract.
+As described previously, provided there is sufficient trading of these currencies through regulated futures contracts, and the additional conditions described in Section 1256(g)(2)(A) are satisfied, foreign currency contracts for these currencies should be marked to market under Section 1256(a)(1).
+Certain currencies, while listed previously as being offered for trading, had little or no actual trading in 2020.
+For example, the Chilean peso and Colombian peso had limited trading.
+While there was minimal trading in the Norwegian krone, Swedish krona, Israeli shekel, Czech koruna, and Hungarian forint single futures contracts, there was active trading in the cross-currency pair contracts that involved those currencies.
+Therefore, taxpayers need to understand the RFC trading environment around the time of entry into any OTC foreign currency contract, as well as the trading environment throughout the life of the contract.

 Please consult with one of the individuals listed below before adopting the position that Section 1256 does or does not apply to any particular foreign currency contract.
-As described above, this list is subject to change on an ongoing basis as new foreign currencies begin to trade in the regulated futures market and as trading in other foreign currencies becomes thin or nonexistent.
+As described previously, this list is subject to change on an ongoing basis as new foreign currencies begin to trade in the regulated futures market and as trading in other foreign currencies becomes thin or nonexistent.